 SCREEN: Save the protocol.

 Select the configured stimulation protocol [1].
-Then attach the device to the Velcro strap at the back of the headcap [2] and use the electrode cables to connect the device to the electrodes [3].
+Then attach the device to the Velcro strap at the back of the headcap [2] connect the device and the electrode cables [3].

 SCREEN: Talent selecting the protocol on screen.